 - Ping/Pong Frames — These are used to test the responsiveness of a WebSocket connection and to detect whether the connection is established and still alive.

-There’s also a connection close frame and a few other service frames.
+There’s also a connection close WebSocket frame and a few other service frames.

-Step 3: Here's how you can send messages over the WebSocket connection:
+Step 3: Here's how you can send WebSocket messages:

 To receive data over the WebSocket connection, you can handle the onmessage event of the WebSocket object.